Who Is At Fault in Most Motorcycle Accidents?

 Roads are maintained by government entities.
 You may be entitled to compensation if you can prove that negligence on the part of the government made the road unsafe and caused your motorcycle accident.

 Contact a Motorcycle Accident Lawyer Today

 Reckless drivers and other parties commonly at fault for motorcycle accidents will rarely accept responsibility on their own.
 Furthermore, insurance companies will seldom offer fair compensation to injured motorcyclists – if they offer a settlement at all.

-The attorneys at Kogan & DiSalvo have recovered millions on behalf of motorcycle accident victims and their families.
+The Florida motorcycle accident attorneys at Kogan & DiSalvo have recovered millions on behalf of motorcycle accident victims and their families.
 We are committed to holding the at-fault party or parties accountable and recovering compensation for the full extent of your losses.